Monetary policy: Key interest rates

 2016 meeting of the Federal Open Market Committee at the Eccles Building, Washington, D.C.

 For most central banks in advanced economies, their main monetary policy instrument is a short-term interest rate.
 For monetary policy frameworks operating under an exchange rate anchor, adjusting interest rates are, together with direct intervention in the foreign exchange market (i.e. open market operations), important tools to maintain the desired exchange rate.
 For central banks targeting inflation directly, adjusting interest rates are crucial for the monetary transmission mechanism which ultimately affects inflation.
 Changes in the central bank policy rates normally affect the interest rates that banks and other lenders charge on loans to firms and households.

 Higher interest rates reduce inflation by reducing aggregate consumption of goods and services by several causal paths.
 Higher borrowing costs can cause a cash shortage for companies, which then reduce direct spending on goods and services to reduce costs.
 They also tend to reduce spending on labor, which in turn reduces household income and then household spending on goods and services.
 Interest rate changes also affect asset prices like stock prices and house prices.
-Though unless they are selling or taking out new loans their cash flow is unaffected, asset owners feel less wealthy (the wealth effect) and reduce spending.
+Though unless they are selling or taking out new loans their cash flow is unaffected; asset owners feel less wealthy (the wealth effect) and reduce spending.

 Rising interest rates also have smaller secondary effects, which decrease supply and tend to increase inflation (or cause it to decrease more slowly than it otherwise would.
 On the individual side, rising mortgage rates disincentivize wealthy homeowners from downsizing or moving to a new home if they have an existing mortgage that is locked in at a low fixed rate.
 On the business side, lower investment and spending may result in lower supply of new homes and other goods and services.

 Firms experiencing high borrowing costs are also less willing or able to borrow or spend money on investment in new or expanding business.
 International interest rate differentials also affect exchange rates, and consequently exports and imports.
 Consumption, investment, and net exports are all important components of aggregate demand.
-Stimulating or suppressing the overall demand for goods and services in the economy will tend to increase respectively diminish inflation.
+Stimulating or suppressing the overall demand for goods and services in the economy will tend to increase or diminish inflation.